getnamingo/registrar/INSTALL.md

 - Go to Extensions > Overview in the admin panel and activate "Domain Registrant Contact".

-## 17. Installing FOSSBilling EPP-RFC Extensions:
+## 17. Installing FOSSBilling EPP Extensions:

-For each registry you support, you will need to install a FOSSBilling EPP-RFC extension.
+For each registry you support, you will need to install a FOSSBilling EPP extension.

+### 17.1.
+Generic EPP:

 Navigate to https://github.com/getpinga/fossbilling-epp-rfc and follow the installation instructions specific to each registry.

+### 17.2.
+VeriSign EPP:

+Navigate to https://github.com/getnamingo/fossbilling-epp-verisign and follow the installation instructions.

+### 17.3.
+Executing OT&E Tests:

 To execute the required OT&E tests by various registries, you can use our Tembo client at https://github.com/getpinga/tembo